-At first glance, a balcony garden doesn’t seem to be any different than a container garden.
-You have a small outdoor surface, and a few potted plants to let everyone know that this is where your home meets the natural world.
-Then you realize the challenges:
+At first glance, a balcony garden doesn’t seem to be any different than a typical container garden: you have a small outdoor surface and a few potted plants to let everyone know that this is where your home meets the natural world.
+Then you realize the challenges of balcony gardening:

 - Which flowers can survive wind gusts and shifting shadows?

-- Can my balcony support the weight of the containers and their contents?
+- Can the balcony support the weight of the containers and their contents?

 - How can I water the plants without drenching the tenants below?

 - Does my garden look as pleasing to passersby as it does to me?

 Learn more about growing a successful flower garden when you have no in-ground planting space and how to transform a few potted plants into your urban paradise.

 Flowers that thrive in alpine or rock gardens are also ideal candidates for balcony gardens.
 Like alpine environments, balconies are exposed to unbuffered winds, and the succulent leaves and low profile of these flowers protect them from desiccation and breakage.
 Alpine flowers also require less water, making them low maintenance and less likely to drip on neighbors below.
 Include Armeria sea pink for a cushion of bright pink flowers in late spring.
 Delosperma, the hardy ice plant, produces daisy-like flowers over a long period.
 Dianthus flowers will cheer you up with a spicy fragrance.
 Penstemon can attract passing bees and butterflies.

 If you aren’t ready for the commitment of perennial plants, choose drought-tolerant annuals that don’t need fussing to thrive.
 Vinca are self-cleaning plants; there is no need to deadhead them.
 Million bells look like miniature petunias and hold up well after a rainstorm.